Coot ransomware removal instructions

 |Additional Information||This malware is designed to show a fake Windows Update window and modify the Windows "hosts" file to prevent users from accessing cyber security websites (more information below).|

 |Distribution methods||Infected email attachments (macros), torrent websites, malicious ads, unofficial activation and updating tools.|

 |Damage||All files are encrypted and cannot be opened without paying a ransom.
 Additional password-stealing trojans and malware infections can be installed together with a ransomware infection.|

-Emails and files that are attached to them, if sent from unknown, suspicious addresses should not be trusted.
-It is worth mentioning that these emails or/and usually are disguised as important and official, however, they are not relevant to their recipients.
-Also, we do not recommend to download (or install) software using some third party downloaders, installers, unofficial pages or tools, Peer-to-Peer networks, or any other tools that we mentioned above.
-It should be downloaded from official, trustworthy websites and using direct download links.
-We recommend to update installed programs regularly, however, it should be achieved using tools or functions that are designed by official developers.
+Emails with attached files sent from from unknown, suspicious addresses should not be trusted.
+Malicious emails are usually disguised as important and official, however, they are generally irrelevant to recipients.
+Do not download or install software using third party downloaders, installers, unofficial web pages or tools, Peer-to-Peer networks, or other tools mentioned above.
+Download from official, trustworthy websites and using direct download links.
+Update installed programs regularly, however, this should be achieved using tools or functions that are designed by official developers.
 Third party updaters cannot be trusted.
-Software 'cracking' tools are not legal, besides, they often cause installation of malware.
-If software is not free, it should be activated by paying for it.
-And finally, it is important to scan systems with a reputable antivirus or anti-spyware software regularly, keep it up-to-date and remove detected threats immediately.
+Software 'cracking' tools are illegal and often cause installation of malware.
+If software is not free, it should be activated by formal purchase.
+Scan systems with reputable antivirus or anti-spyware software regularly.
+Keep this software up-to-date and remove detected threats immediately.
 If your computer is already infected with Coot, we recommend running a scan with Spyhunter for Windows to automatically eliminate this ransomware.

-Text presented in Coot ransomware's text file ("_readme.txt"):
+Text presented in Coot ransomware text file ("_readme.txt"):